kgrid/specs/docs/runtimes.md

 ### Some terms

-We will refer to ***Computable Biomedical Knowledge (CBK)*** when we talk about the model, algorithm, ruleset, or decision-making logic, generally.
+We will refer to ***Computable Biomedical Knowledge (CBK)*** when we talk about the model, algorithm, ruleset, or decision-making logic generally.
 We will refer to the ***payload*** (of a KO), code, or implementation when we mean a particular instance or implementation of some piece CBK.
+The Knowledge Grid is generally best suited to CBK which can be characterized as one or more interactive ***services*** (e.g. question and answer or [pure functions](https://en.wikipedia.org/wiki/Pure_function)).

+A ***Knowledge object (KO)*** contains a payload which is an implementation of the service(s) that form a particular example of CBK.
+We sometimes refer to the process of creating such a KO as `K -> K'`.
+What we mean by `K -> K'` is taking some model or algorithm (which may even already be in a computable form) and making it ready to be run as a service by describing its interactions, inputs and outputs, handling errors and exceptions, specifying how it is used with other KOs, and testing or validating its correctness and performance.

-A ***runtime*** is simply a computing envirmonment suitable for running a class of CBK instances.
+A ***runtime*** is simply a computing environment suitable for running a class of CBK implementations.
 For example [Node.js](https://nodejs.org/en/) is a JavaScript runtime built on Chrome's V8 JavaScript engine.
-The
+A [Jupyter Notebook](https://jupyter.org/) installation could be a more complex runtime environment for some kinds of CBK.

+When we say ***activation*** we mean the process of taking a particular implementation of CBK (the payload of a KO), deploying it in a suitable runtime environment, and then exposing its services to clients (usually other applications or systems).

-The ***Activator*** is the Kgrid component responsible for deploying and interacting with CBK.
-When the CBK is packaged as a payload inside a KO (along with metadata) the Activator can move the code to a ***runtime*** and route requests to its service(s) using a simple API.
+The ***Activator*** is the Kgrid component responsible for activating and interacting with instances of CBK packaged as KOs.
+When the CBK is packaged as a payload inside a KO (along with metadata) the Activator can typically move the code to a ***runtime*** and route requests to its service(s) automatically, using a simple API.

-So, a KO contains a payload which is an implementation of the service(s) that make up particalr instance of CBK.
-We sometimes refer to the process of create such a KO as `K -> K'`.
-What we mean by  we mean by `K -> K'` is taking some model or algorithm (which may even already be in a computable form) and making it ready to be run as a service by describing its inputs and outputs, handling errors and exceptions, specifying how it is used with other KOs, testing and validating its correctness and performance.
-A [Jupyter Notebook](https://jupyter.org/) installation could be a more complex runtime environment for some CBK.

 ### The motivation for allowing many CBK runtimes

+THe Knowledge Grid considers implementation details like the computer language, operating system, data types, etc. to be unimportant.
+Only three things are required to activate a KO:
+ * a suitable runtime environment for the payload
+ * instructions (preferably automated) for deploying the payload
+ * a description of the interactions supported (as an OpenAPI document, for now)

+ Every class of CBK packaged as a knowledge object must specify the associated runtime.
+Runtimes are independent of the Knowledge Grid

-Consider a simple kind of computable knowledge, in this case the [***60-Second Type 2 Diabetes Risk Test***](https://www.diabetes.org/risk-test) from the American Diabetes Association.
+Consider a simple example of computable knowledge, in this case the [***60-Second Type 2 Diabetes Risk Test***](https://www.diabetes.org/risk-test) from the American Diabetes Association.
 It takes as inputs the following individual characteristics:
 - **Age**: LESS THAN 40, 40-49, 50-59, 60 OR OLDER
 - **Gender**: Woman, Man
 - **Family history** (mother, father, sibling)?: Yes, No